After getting into a car accident, one of the first steps you should take is to seek medical attention to be assessed for accident-related injuries.

 The first is to ensure you comply with your auto insurance company’s personal injury protection requirements, also known as PIP.
 Some insurance policies may detail a limited amount of time you have to seek medical care in order to receive compensation.

-Statute Of Limitations Following An Accident
+Florida’s Statute Of Limitations Following An Accident

 Many common medical expenses that result from car accident injuries are covered under personal injury protection, which is a type of coverage offered in some auto insurance policies.
 To learn if you have PIP insurance, read through your insurance policy carefully.

 You may be required to receive medical care within a certain amount of time for the resulting expenses to be eligible for PIP coverage.
-As an example, in the state of Florida, the injured has 14 days to seek medical treatment.
+In the state of Florida, the injured has 14 days to seek medical treatment.
 You may lose your right to file a PIP claim if you wait more than 14 days to get medical attention after an accident.
 No matter who caused the accident, if you have personal injury protection (PIP) insurance, your medical bills will be covered.
 Failing to see a doctor within the required window of time could affect your legal rights to compensation for payout.

 Car Accident Injuries Can Appear Late